 If you already own a house but don’t have an adequate fund to renovate it, you can apply for Home Improvement Loans.
-Renovation includes: external or internal painting, digging a bore well, bathroom renovation, major repairs, electrical renovation, etc. Some of the banks like Union Bank of India, Vijaya Bank and ICICI Bank are providing specialized home improvement loans.
+The renovation includes external or internal painting, digging a bore well, bathroom renovation, major repairs, electrical renovation, etc. Some of the banks like Union Bank of India, Vijaya Bank, and ICICI Bank are providing specialized home improvement loans.

 Home Expansion Loans

-If you are planning for home expansion like adding a swimming pool, constructing a balcony and extra floor etc., banks like HDFC Bank and Bank of Baroda offer loan for house expansion.
-However, some banks consider it as home renovation loan.
+If you are planning for home expansion like adding a swimming pool, constructing a balcony and extra floor, etc., banks like HDFC Bank and Bank of Baroda offer a loan for house expansion.
+However, some banks consider it a home renovation loan.